 Members prepare the altars and vessels for all services.
 For more information about joining the Altar Guild, please contact the Church office at 508-824-9595.

 Parishioners are selected by the Rector and licensed by the Diocese to assist with the services.
 They lead the Intercessions during the service and assist the priest with distribution of the wine during the Holy Eucharist.
 Some are also licensed to administer the Sacrament to house-bound parishioners.
 Please contact the Rev. Joseph Mumita at email@example.com for more information.

 Parishioners are selected by the Rector and licensed by the Diocese to read the Scriptures at the services.
 Please contact the Rev. Joseph Mumita at firstname.lastname@example.org for more information or call the church office at 508-824-9595.

 Building and Grounds

-We establish task groups to assess and monitor the condition of our property and report to the vestry.
+We establish task groups to assess and monitor the condition of our property and report to the Vestry.
 From time to time we seek resources to assure the continued maintenance of these valuable buildings.
 The ongoing maintenance fund collects pennies and other coins on an ongoing basis to assist in this work.

 Lobster Roll Day

-Saint Thomas’ largest fundraising event held each spring is one of our finest events.
+St. Thomas’ largest fundraising event held each spring is one of our finest events.
 There is a need for ‘pickers’ to clean the lobster meat the night before, packers to make the rolls in the early morning, and drivers to deliver the orders.
 These ‘picking and packing’ parties are a great place to make new friends and enjoy ‘old friends’ fellowship.

 Yard sales are held from time to time as the parish desires.
 The proceeds benefit the parish’s annual budget.
 Furniture and household items are eagerly sought.
 Volunteers are needed to clean and price the items during the week before the sale and to set up and sell on the sale day.

-Healing Prayers are held at the first and third Sunday of every month during the 10:00 a.m.
-Sunday service at the Servicemen’s Altar during Communion.
+Healing Prayers are held at the first and third Sunday of every month during the 10:00am Sunday service at the Servicemen’s Altar during Communion.

 Come join us at the 10:00 service and stay for some food, fun, a chance to welcome everyone back from a restful summer, and to meet new friends.
 Highlights include: Hamburgers & Hot Dogs, Slip-n-Slide, Sunday School Registration, and the chance to meet new friends.
 Homecoming takes place the Sunday after Labor Day in September.

 We have a growing program and currently have two youth groups.
-Activities include education, snow tubing, rock climbing and service projects.
+Activities include education, snow tubing, rock climbing, and service projects.